Can Type 2 diabetes be prevented?

 - A self-referral by completing the online form

-If you have already been referred onto the programme or received an invitation letter in the past but not taken up the offer of joining the programme it is not too late.
+If you have already been referred to the programme or received an invitation letter in the past but have not taken up the offer of joining the programme it is not too late.
 Get in touch with your GP practice to let them know you would like to join the programme and they will refer you again to the service.

 For more information you can contact your GP practice or your local Healthier You service provider ICS Health and Well Being by emailing the team at email@example.com or calling 0333 577 3010.

-If you have found out you’re at high or medium risk from using the Diabetes UK Know Your Risk tool or have had blood test in the past 24 months that shows you may be at increased risk of developing diabetes you will be eligible to join the Programme.
+If you have found out you’re at high or medium risk from using the Diabetes UK Know Your Risk tool or have had a blood test in the past 24 months that shows you may be at increased risk of developing diabetes you will be eligible to join the Programme.